-Special Reports:
+Special Report:

-- " V Score and Parameter Sensitivities in the EMEA Small-to-Medium Enterprise ABS Sector, June 2009 (SF155092) - " Structural Features in the Spanish RMBS Market Artificial Write-Off Mechanisms: Trapping the Spread", January 2004 (SF29881)
+" Structural Features in the Spanish RMBS Market - Artificial Write-Off Mechanisms: Trapping the Spread, January 2004 (SF29881)

 To access any of these reports, click on the entry above.
 Note that these references are current as of the date of publication of this report and that more recent reports may be available.
 All research may not be available to all clients.